Spectrum offers several payment options for customers struggling to pay on time, including payment arrangements and bill extensions.

 4. Switch to the Spectrum ACP plan

-If you just lost your job or suddenly have no income, you can still receive services at a discounted rate thanks to the Affordable Connectivity Program (ACP).
+If you lost your job or income source, you can still receive services at a discounted rate thanks to the Affordable Connectivity Program (ACP).

 With the ACP discount applied, the cheapest Spectrum internet plan drops from $49.99 to $19.99 per month.
 This is lower than their low-income program, when accounting for Wi-Fi equipment rental.